 New Doesn’t Necessarily Mean Different

-As I woke up eager to start my first post of the year, along with my 30 days of motivation I do each New Year, I stopped and sat down to do a devotion first – because if anything good comes out of me, it will start with what God is doing in my own life.
-So I shouldn’t have been surprised when I opened my verse of the day and saw it was the very verse that launched a complete marriage makeover – a complete life change.
+As I woke up eager to start my first post of the year (when I originally wrote this blog series), I sat down to do a devotion first.
+Because, if anything good comes out of me, it will start with what God is doing in my own life.
+So I shouldn’t have been surprised when I opened my verse of the day and saw it was the very verse that launched a complete marriage makeover – and a complete life change.

 “For I am about to do something new.
 See, I have already begun!
 Do you not see it?
 I will make a pathway through the wilderness.
 I will create rivers in the dry wasteland.”
 Isaiah 43:19